web-ridge/gqlgen-sqlboiler/README.md

 TODO: Support more relationships inside input types
 TODO: Do a three-way-diff merge for changes and let user choose parts of code which should not take over generated code

+## Requirements

+- Use unsigned ints for foreign keys + ids.
+Otherwise converts will give compile errors.
+  Unsigned ints for id's is allso recommended since it gives you twice as big id's and id's should not be negative anyway ;)

 ## Case

 You have a personal project with a very big database and a 'Laravel API'.
 I want to be able to generate a new Golang GraphQL API for this project in no time.